coreanoblues-ux/sidae-homepage/replit.md

 # Overview

-This is a full-stack academy website built for "정우석 영어학원" (Jung Woo Seok English Academy), featuring a sophisticated role-based learning management system.
+This is a full-stack academy website built for "시대영재 학원" (Sidae Young Jae Academy), featuring a sophisticated role-based learning management system specialized in middle and high school entrance exam English education.
 The application provides a polished American tech company aesthetic with minimal design, clean typography, and smooth animations.
 It supports multi-tier user authentication (guest, pending, verified, admin) with time-controlled video access and comprehensive admin management capabilities.

 # User Preferences